frconor-ebook/meditations/_posts/2025-11-14-the-dignity-of-work.md

 But in itself work continues to be something which ennobles man and gives him still greater dignity.

-A famous philosopher priest in the Philippines, Father Joseph de Torre, used to say that the first phrase that children should be told from the Bible as soon as they begin to speak and understand is: "He who does not work, neither shall he eat" (2 Thess.
+A famous philosopher priest in the Philippines, Father Joseph de Torre, used to say that the first phrase that children should be told from the Bible as soon as they begin to speak and to understand is: "He who does not work, neither shall he eat" (2 Thess.
 3:10).
 Children need to learn to work from an early age.

 One spiritual writer says, "Work is still a gift that God gives us, although it is also a task that has to be accomplished under difficult circumstances and conditions, in just the same way as the world continues to be God\'s world, although it is a world in which we are unable to perceive clearly God\'s voice" (Michael Schmaus, *Dogmatic Theology*).

 It gives man great dignity because it is a participation in the creative power and activity of God, even though now, after original sin, "it is accompanied by hardship and suffering, by fruitfulness and weariness" (*ibid*.).

+Work is a blessing, something good, something that is in keeping with man\'s dignity and increases it.

 One of the encyclicals of St. John Paul II is called Exercising Work, *Laborem Exercens*.
-In it, he said, "Work is a blessing, something good, something that is in keeping with man\'s dignity and increases it."

-He said, "The Church finds in the very first pages of the Book of Genesis the source of her conviction that work is a fundamental dimension of human existence on earth."
+In it, he said, "The Church finds in the very first pages of the Book of Genesis the source of her conviction that work is a fundamental dimension of human existence on earth" (John Paul II, Encyclical, *Laborem Exercens*, Point 4, September 14, 1981).

 It\'s very good for people to have work; it's very good for each human person to work.